jimmybae/cli-prototype/README.md

 ## Prerequisites
-Both the CLI and generated project have dependencies that require Node 6.9.0 or higher, together with NPM 3 or higher.
+Both the CLI and generated project have dependencies that require Node 6.9.0 or higher, together with NPM 3 or higher

 ## Table of Contents
 * [Installation](#installation)